 In addition to this new series of works, Samuel plans to exhibit his ongoing ‘12:34’ project in either print or projection and also plans to experiment with large-format printing with the goal of allowing the viewer to fall into the image and engage with every inch that printing in large scale will offer.
 Expanding on these goals, Samuel plans to collaborate with local artists inviting them into the studio to create directly on the studio windows.

-For the duration of his residency, Joshua will take over the Contemporary Collective Instagram account to document his experience in the studio space.
+For the duration of his residency, Samuel will take over the Contemporary Collective Instagram account to document his experience in the studio space.
 This takeover will feature process shots and final artworks to provide insight into the artist’s creative process, as well as weekly summaries including video clips of various activities taking place in the residency space and the development of ongoing work.
-Joshua will also host a Visual Storytelling Workshop

 Art Yard Maker’s Studio has an open-house policy, so if you‘re visiting our neighbourhood’s major art galleries, Southbank Centre, Tate Modern or Hayward Gallery why not stop by to see an artist at work.